Adamson123/Notepad-App/README.md

 ### Motivation:

 XPAD is a practice project aimed at honing my web development skills.
-My objective is to develop a versatile notepad application that showcases my proficiency in both front-end and back-end development.
+My objective is to develop a versatile notepad application that showcases my proficiency in both front-end development.

 ### Features: